sarcophagus-org/quickstart-archaeologist/README.md

    > `COMPOSE_PROFILES=service docker compose up`

 ### CLI
+A CLI is provided for running additional commands for your service, such as updating profile values and claiming rewards.

 To run the CLI:
 1. If the service is not started, start the service with `docker compose up`,
 2. Jump into the container with: `docker compose exec archaeologist sh`